PhD Studentships: Borders, migration and civil society

 The studentships are funded as part of the WISERD Civil Society ESRC Research Centre award “Changing Perspectives on Civic Stratification and Civic Repair”.
 It consists of full UK/EU fees, research expenses, as well as a doctoral stipend matching UK Research Council National Minimum (approximately 15k per year).
 As part of the funding, successful applicant are encouraged to undertake a small amount of paid teaching within the school.

 Candidates should have an excellent academic background in a relevant social science discipline, holding a 1st or upper 2nd class undergraduate degree and also a Masters degree completed by the time of starting the PhD.
 Full awards (fees plus maintenance stipend) are open to UK Nationals and EU students who can satisfy UK residency requirements.

 How to Apply

-To apply please send a CV, a research proposal (1,000 words max.) and a covering letter setting out why you are interested in this studentship and how it fits into your future career aspiration to: Dr Robin Mann, firstname.lastname@example.org
+To apply please send a (i) CV, (ii) a 1500 word research proposal (which should include a statement of the research problem and context, the proposed design and methodology, as well as references to existing research in the field of civil society) and (iii) a covering letter setting out why you are interested in this studentship and how it fits into your future career aspiration to: Dr Robin Mann, email@example.com

 Informal enquiries about the project are welcome and should be directed to Professor Martina Feilzer (firstname.lastname@example.org); +44 (0)1248 388171); Dr Bethan Loftus (email@example.com); +44(0)1248 382183; or Dr Robin Mann (firstname.lastname@example.org; +44 (0)1248 382232)